wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 while they all are bound to the same action, and they are meant to share the single take of the action.

-Say we are saving a bounch of files via a shortcut key in a powerful code editor, like using the "<kbd>Ctrl+k s</kbd>" in [Microsoft Visual Studio Code](https://code.visualstudio.com/).
+Say we are saving a bunch of files via a shortcut key in a powerful code editor, like using the "<kbd>Ctrl+k s</kbd>" in [Microsoft Visual Studio Code](https://code.visualstudio.com/).
 When several `.styl` files might change at the same time, but a single compilation action is expected to be taken upon all these changes.